TrueFiEng/useDApp/docs/source/core.rst

 useContractCall
 ===============
-Makes a call to a specific contract and returns value.
-Hook will cause component to refesh when new block is mined and return value changes.
+Makes a call to a specific contract and returns the value.
+The hook will cause the component to refresh when a new block is mined and the return value changes.
-A syntax sugar for `useChainCall`_ that uses ABI, function name and arguments instead of raw data.
+A syntax sugar for `useChainCall`_ that uses ABI, function name, and arguments instead of raw data.

 **Parameters**